When you start out learning the guitar, knowing how to tune it properly is the most important thing you need to work out.

-In this article, we’re going to give you clear instructions on every step.
+In this article, we’re going to give you a step by step guide to doing it right.

 Standard Guitar Tuning: EADGBe

 We’re going to tune our guitar to what is known as ‘standard tuning’, which is by far the most popular.